Polynomials in categories with pullbacks

 preserve them.
 The basic example is $\Cart$ itself.
 A \emph{homomorphism} $F:\ca B \to \ca C$ of $\Cart$-bicategories is a homomorphism of their underlying bicategories whose hom functors preserve pullbacks.
 The point of this section is to show that for any category $\ca E$ with pullbacks, the homomorphism $\PFun{\ca E}$ is in fact a homomorphism of $\Cart$-bicategories.

 For all $f:A \to B$ in a category $\ca E$ with pullbacks, it is easy to witness directly that the adjunction $\Sigma_f \ladj \Delta_f$ lives in $\Cart$.
 So polynomial functors preserve pullbacks, and the diagram (\ref{diag:2-cell-map-of-P-external}) may be regarded as living in $\Cart$.
+In other words, $\PFun {\ca E}$ sends 2-cells in $\Polyc {\ca E}$ to cartesian transformations.
 Thus the hom maps of $\PFun{\ca E}$ may be regarded as landing in the homs of $\Cart$, that is, one can write

 In fact these functors themselves live in $\Cart$.
-To see this we first we note that \begin{lem} For any category $\ca E$ with pullbacks and objects $X,Y \in \ca E$, the category $\Polyc{\ca E}(X,Y)$ has pullbacks, and a commutative square in $\Polyc{\ca E}(X,Y)$ is a pullback iff its $1$-component is a pullback in $\ca E$. \end{lem} \begin{proof} One has a canonical inclusion
+To see this we first we note that \begin{lem} For any category $\ca E$ with pullbacks and objects $X,Y \in \ca E$, the category $\Polyc{\ca E}(X,Y)$ has pullbacks, and a commutative square in $\Polyc{\ca E}(X,Y)$ is a pullback if and only if its $1$-component is a pullback in $\ca E$. \end{lem} \begin{proof} One has a canonical inclusion

 of $\Polyc{\ca E}(X,Y)$ into the functor category.
 In general, given a category $\C$, an arrow $\alpha$ in $\C$, and a square